PGBSean/Latitude-3580-OpenCore/README.md

 - [x] macOS Big Sur
 - [x] macOS Monterey
 - [x] macOS Ventura
-> June 6, 2023: macOS Ventura always stuck at the finished progress bar, and stuck at "About a minute remaining".
-Trying to fix the bug...

-> **UPDATE**: Seems like it was fixed!
 - [TEST PENDING] macOS Sonoma
-> To get macOS Sonoma working, you need OCLP installed on your machine.
+> To get macOS Sonoma working, you may need to have OCLP installed on your machine.
 As of June 2023, installing is basically **YOYOK**, and I can't help you with that!

-> Will start the test procedure when the new version of OCLP released.
+> ~~Will start the test procedure when the new version of OCLP released.~~

+> To test Sonoma early, it's better off to change the SMBIOS to a newer one, in this case, the MacBookPro15,4 (13-inch, 2019)

+> In the future, there will be two releases, one for the new SMBIOS, and the other for the current one (14,1)

+> New version of this SMBIOS will be released once I've completed all of the testing needed.

 ## The config.plist includes:
 - Mapped USB and Camera (Camera is not suitable for people who has darker skin tone)